ipython/rlipython/README.md

 import rlipython; rlipython.install()
 ```

-This will enable `rlipython` for the default IPython profile, if you run it
+This will enable `rlipython` for the default IPython profile if you run it
-using plain `python`, or the active profile if you run it from `ipython`.
+using plain `python` or the active profile if you run it from `ipython`.

 After running `rlipyton.install()`, you can go back to starting IPython just by
 using `ipython` without the extra configuration flag.